minprog/webprogrammeren/Project/20 Plan/10 Proposal.md

 # Project Proposal

-You'll spend the first <strong>day</strong> building a *proposal document*.
-It describes a problem in the real world that you are trying to solve.
-It also paints a fairly complete picture of what your application will look like, how the user will interact with it and consequently, how it will solve the problem.
+You'll spend the first <strong>three days</strong> building a *proposal document*.
+It paints a fairly complete picture of what your application will look like, how the user will interact with it.

-> Writing a good proposal document will help you successfully finish the project on day 19.
+> Writing a good proposal document will help you successfully finish the project on day 18.
 Your project has a high risk of failure if:
 >
 > - the envisioned product tries to do too much
 > - the envisioned product doesn't do enough
 > - the purpose of the product is not well-defined (too vague)